 - High return—i.e., how much students generally earn when they graduate from that specific program

 Differential tuition is assessed by the course subject code at a rate of $51/$68/$91 per credit hour, depending on the course.
 Differential tuition is not assessed by a student’s major.
-For more detail on differential tuition cost per credit, go to the Registrar's Office website and select Undergraduate Differential Tuition.
+For more detail on differential tuition cost per credit, go to the Office of Financial Aid's website and select Undergraduate Differential Tuition.

 Students are assessed differential tuition upon reaching 30 transcripted credits (sophomore level) for College of Business courses.
 Students are assessed differential tuition upon reaching 60 transcripted credits (junior level) for all other courses offered at CSU.